ZyxerZyxani/flowback-setup/README.md

 To set it up initially, run setup.bash.
 It will install flowback to /opt/flowback.

-Within /opt/flowback/backend/, there's a .flowback_pgpass file that needs to be in backend folder.
+Within /opt/flowback/backend/, there's a .flowback_pgpass file that needs to be .

 Also follow the .env.example in respective backend/frontend folders.